dczmer/davelab/01_developer-productivity/01_zsh-configuration/03_completion/README.md

 zsh -df
 ```

-Now type the (incomplete) command "`sed `" (note the space at the end), and press `tab` twice.
+Now type the (incomplete) command "`sed `" (note the space at the end), and press `tab`.
 Since the completion engine has not been initialized, you will get the default shell completion, which is usually to show a simple menu with the files in the current directory.

 ```
 hostname% sed <TAB>